betw/piggy_bankAppFrontend/user-journeyAndScreenshot/api-spec/TripCostEstimation/api-spec.md

 **Description:** Calculates the total estimated cost for a travel plan based on its most recent cost estimate.

 **Requirements:**
-- `travelPlan` exists and belongs to user and an associated `CostEstimate` exists
+- `travelPlan` exists and belongs to the user associated with the session and an associated `CostEstimate` exists

 **Effects:**
 - Calculates and returns the `totalCost` by multiplying the estimated daily/nightly costs by the duration and adding the flight cost.